alakhida/alakhida/README.md

 ---

 ## 🧑‍💻 About Me
-- 🎓 **42 Common Core Graduate** — survived the gauntlet of peer-learning and 100+ hour coding weeks.
+🎓 **42 Common Core Graduate** — just wrapped up one of the most intense and rewarding journeys of my life.
-- 💡 I love solving problems, learning new tech, and making code both **functional** and **beautiful**.
-- 🌱 Currently improving my backend skills and building fun side projects.
-- 🚀 Actively looking for an **internship** to grow as a developer and contribute to a real-world team.
+💼 Currently looking for an **internship** to put my skills to the test, learn from real-world challenges, and grow into a better developer.
 ---

 ## 🛠 Tech Stack